 In the end, it will come down to a decision based on profitability.
 Reinsurance is a key element because it directly affects profitability.

 Question 9 - Across more than one Learning Outcome (30 marks)

-AB plc is an insurer with a long history of successfully insuring high risk, high premium commercial properties which other insurers tend to avoid.
+AB plc is a long established property insurer specializing in insuring high risk, high premium commercial properties which other insurers tend to avoid.